 Some things to avoid:

-- Heavy lifting of any sort (Not the time to help your friend move.)
+- Heavy lifting of any sort.
+Now’s not the time to help your friend move.

 - Listening to anyone who is condescending or preachy.
 You have full control over the mute button, mama.

-And now for a quick postpartum supplies checklist:
+And now for a quick postpartum recovery checklist:

 - Cotton underwear.
 Now is the time to rock those granny panties.

 - Pads.
-(Not tampons) You will be bleeding for a bit.
+It’s best to use pads or period pants instead of tampons.
+You will be bleeding for a bit.

 - Ice packs and heating pads.
 Think ice for your lower half (perineum area) and heat for your upper half (breast area).